Deputy (Acadian): Deputies

 In 1720, six French Representatives were chosen by the inhabitants as Deputies.
-Prudent Robicheaux (Robichaud), Alexander Robicheaux, Nicholas Gautier, Bernard Godets, Charles Landry, & Pier Godete were elected.
-Prudent Robicheaux and Nicholas Gautier were denied by Council upon this instance.
+Prudent Robicheaux (Robichaud), Alexander Robicheaux, Nicholas Gautier, Bernard Godets, Charles Landry, and Pier Godete were elected.
+Prudent Robicheaux and Nicholas Gautier were denied by Council.
 Deputies of the Annapolis River region were chosen by the Acadians and approved by the English, in May, 1720; "whose duties it should be to promulgate the orders and proclamations of the government, and to see that their [English] directions were carried into execution."

 In 1725, Charles Landry was a deputy.

 In 1727, three deputies were Abraham Bourg, Charles Landry & Guillaume Bourgois.

-In 1732, Nicholas Gautier, one of the deputes.
+In 1732, Nicholas Gautier, was one of the deputes.

 In 1736 Joseph Godin and his brother-in-law, Michel Bergeron d'Amboise, went as deputies from the Saint John Acadians to the Annapolis Royal Council.

 In 1736, Alexandre and Joseph Broussard were chosen as de facto Deputies to execute legal summons on behalf of the Governor as there were no Deputies in the Chippody (Chipoudy, Shepody) area.

 In 1742, the two deputies of Grand Pré were Bujean and Bourg.

 In 1745, Louis Robichaux (Robichau, Robeshaw) was a deputy for Annapolis.

 In 1745, Jean Terriot and Jean Potier were deputies from Chignecto.

 In 1748, the deputies in Piziquid were Abraham Landry and Jean Chienne; in Grand Pré there was Bern.
 Diagre, Mich'l LeBlanc, Fras.
 Boudrot and Paul Oquine; in River Canard there was John Terroit, Oliver Deglass, Jean Granger and Michael Richard.

 In 1748, On the 18 October, o. s., the old and new deputies of Grand Pré presented themselves, before the governor and council at Annapolis.
-They had divided Grand Pré into districts, which was approved of; but as they had elected Martin au Coin, whose brother Paul was a known opponent of the government, and he suspected, the choice was annulled, and they were ordered to elect another in his place.
+They had divided Grand Pré into districts, which was approved of; but as they had elected Martin au Coin, whose brother Paul was a known opponent of the government, and he suspected.
+The choice was annulled, and they were ordered to elect another in his place.